SSWConsulting/SSW.People.Profiles/Barry-Sanders/Barry-Sanders.md

 linkedin:  ""
 skype:  ""

-quote:  ""Walking on water and developing software from a specification are easy if both are frozen."
-(Edward V Berard)"
+quote:  "\"Walking on water and developing software from a specification are easy if both are frozen.\" (Edward V Berard)"
 ---

 ​​​​​​​​​Barry is a Software Architect with over ​15 years experience in developing applications for the Financial Services and Government sectors.
 He has built many workflow applications relating to corporate governance, compliance, and human resources.
 He also has experience in leading development teams and project management, and is a certified Scrum Master.